 Without further ado, let’s jump right into.

-Tracking your Facebook campaigns in Google Analytics is essential as it provides you with a bigger picture of your customer journey, and allows you to calculate your return on spend.
+Tracking your Facebook campaigns in Google Analytics is essential as it provides you with a bigger picture of your customer journey and shows you how customers are interacting with your website.

 How to track Facebook ads in Google Analytics